-- 3.2.21 Gloucester Docks and the canal side is a major cultural and historic asset for the city, and already represents a major tourist attraction with the National Waterways Museum, Soldiers of Gloucestershire Museum and various festivals and events.
-However, the waterspace is generally underutilized and represent an opportunity to attract further investment, generate footfall within the city centre and encourage physical activity and improved health and wellbeing.
-The Canal and River Trust has prepared a Waterspace Strategy for Gloucester Docks, which aims to increase the recreational use of the Docks and canal. - 3.2.22 The whole of the Docks and part of the Gloucester & Sharpness canal is located within conservation areas, and within the main Docks basin, there are 14 Listed warehouses.
+- 4.2.27 Gloucester Docks and the canal side is a major cultural and historic asset for the city, and already represents a major tourist attraction with the National Waterways Museum, Soldiers of Gloucestershire Museum and various festivals and events.
+The docks are also home to both commercial and leisure moorings as well as other commercial uses, including a successful working boatyard which add heritage value and visual interest to both the dockside and waterspace. - 4.2.28 However, the waterspace is generally underutilized and represent an opportunity to attract further investment, generate footfall within the city centre and encourage physical activity and improved health and wellbeing.
+The Canal and River Trust has prepared a Waterspace Strategy for Gloucester Docks, which aims to increase the recreational use of the Docks and canal, whilst retaining and supporting existing uses.

+- 4.2.29 The whole of the Docks and part of the Gloucester & Sharpness canal is located within conservation areas, and within the main Docks basin, there are 14 Listed warehouses.
 Furthermore, the city's successful regeneration programme over recent years has resulted in the creation of a new residential and business community within the docks and wider area.
-It is important that increased use of the waterspaces does not lead to a significant adverse impact on local amenity or lead to an erosion of the special historic character within the area.

-- 3.2.23 It is also important that land-based development does not have an adverse impact on or prevent the use of the waterspace and that new water-based activities do not impede the use of the waterspaces by boats, water craft and vessels. - 3.2.24 Development that could come forward to support greater use of waterspaces includes, but is not limited to, the following: - Floating pontoons for canal boat mooring, boat hire, water taxis and buses; - The provision of utilities and services to the quayside edge to enable/facilitate recreational activity (and reduce the reliance on generators, petrol engines, dock vehicular traffic etc). - Installation of stepped dockside structures to gain access at water level; - Feature lighting installations that assist in animating the dock and quaysides (waterspaces should remain dark); - Proposals that enhance the interpretation of the cultural heritage and archaeology of the historic dockland environment; and - Water sports activities. - 3.2.25 Applicants are encouraged to discuss proposals with the Canal and River Trust at the earliest possible opportunity.
+It is important that increased use of the waterspaces does not lead to a significant adverse impact on local amenity or lead to an erosion of the special historic character within the area. - 4.2.30 It is also important that land-based development does not have an adverse impact on or prevent the use of the waterspace and that new water-based activities do not impede the use of the waterspaces by boats, water craft and vessels. - 4.2.31 Development that could come forward to support greater use of waterspaces includes, but is not limited to, the following: - Floating pontoons for canal boat mooring, boat hire, water taxis and buses; - The provision of utilities and services to the quayside edge to enable/facilitate recreational activity (and reduce the reliance on generators, petrol engines, dock vehicular traffic etc). - Installation of stepped dockside structures to gain access at water level; - Feature lighting installations that assist in animating the dock and quaysides (waterspaces should remain dark); - Proposals that enhance the interpretation of the cultural heritage and archaeology of the historic dockland environment; and - Water sports activities. - 4.2.32 Applicants are encouraged to discuss proposals with the Canal and River Trust at the earliest possible opportunity.